Glossary

 S

 • Short-Term Loans: Loans typically scheduled to be repaid in less than a year.
-They are often used to cover temporary financing needs for a business.
 Understand Short-Term Loans.

-• Small Business: A privately owned corporation, partnership, or sole proprietorship that has fewer employees and less annual revenue than a corporation or regular-sized business.
-The definition can vary by industry and country.
+• Small Business: A privately owned enterprise with fewer employees and less annual revenue than a large corporation.
 Learn what a Small Business is.

-• Small Business Loan: A loan specifically designed for small businesses to cover various expenses such as startup costs, working capital, or equipment purchases.
+• Small Business Loan: A loan designed for small businesses to cover expenses like startup costs or equipment.
 Discover what a Small Business Loan is.

 T

 • Top Line vs. Bottom Line: “Top line” refers to a company’s gross sales or revenues.
-“Bottom line” refers to a company’s net income after all expenses have been deducted from revenues.
+“Bottom line” refers to its net income after all expenses.
 Understand the difference in Breaking Down Top Line vs. Bottom Line.

 U